What Does Mold Smell Like & How Can You Tell?

 Those are certainly not the first words you want coming out of anyone entering your home.
-Worst yet after you cleaned and cleaned to make your home is ready for visitors, and for your own family.
+Worst yet after you clean and cleaned to make your home is ready for visitors, and for your own family.
 Unfortunately, no amount of Clorox and incense will be able to mask or get rid of that smell.
 If our houses could talk…is this what they would be saying to each other (See below)

 Even if we get used to the smell, or think a good cleaning will do the trick the truth is that we cannot pretend it is gone.
 Most homeowners fear the word ‘mold’.
 However, if we understand how mold can impact our home, we would fear more not addressing ‘mold’.
-It is true that mold is hard to get rid of once it is in your home, and that it can lead to structural damage, expensive remediation repairs and serious health effect.
+It is true that mold is hard to get rid of once it is in your home, and that it can lead to structural damage, expensive remediation repairs, and serious health effects.
 However, under the hands of experts (not a DIY project, not a buddy of mine once did this), that smell you smell and mold can be handled and remediated.

 If your home has a musty or moldy smell, it is indicative of moisture coming into the home from your crawl space, basement, or walls/windows.
 Here are some steps to help prevent/correct this issue:

 - Check for standing water near the outside perimeter of your home after rain.
-It is normal for water to take a couple hours to dissipate after a good strong rain, but then it should dissipate.
+It is normal for water to take a couple of hours to dissipate after a good strong rain, but then it should dissipate.

 - Check to make sure all gutters and downspouts are directed away from the home and extend out well beyond a few inches beyond the home.
-When water flows toward the base of your home’s foundation there are or will be issues with moisture and structural damage.
+When water flows toward the base of your home’s foundation there are or will be issued with moisture and structural damage.
 While you are looking, check your gutters and make sure they are cleaned and again, extending out and away from the home.

 - Check to make sure your home is well insulated.
-We know you cannot see behind walls, but you certainly can take a peek at your crawl space and see if the insulation there looks good, dry and not sagging or dirty/wet looking.
+We know you cannot see behind walls, but you certainly can take a peek at your crawl space and see if the insulation there looks good, dry, and not sagging or dirty/wet looking.

-If your home has a musty smell, and the steps above creep you out (very few like tight, musty, spaces full of critters they can’t see), just call the experts and they will gladly come inspect your home for free.
+If your home has a musty smell, and the steps above creep you out (very few like tight, musty, spaces full of critters they can’t see), just call the experts and they will gladly come to inspect your home for free.
 Even if there is no moisture, you could be losing a lot of heat by saggy poorly hanging old insulation.
 So, you may as well call the expert anyway.